Article curated by Ginny Smith

-In recent years, researchers using fMRI to scan brain activity during dreaming have developed a process that can map the images recalled by the dreamer to a 3-dimensional picture of the brain.
+Researchers using fMRI to scan brain activity during dreaming have developed a process that can map the images recalled by the dreamer to a 3-dimensional picture of the brain.
 Known as “dream decoding”, the process works by repeatedly waking a sleeper and asking what they remember, then pairing this with which bits of the brain light up in the scanner.
 After over 200 repeats, researchers have been able to use the tool to predict basic objects that appear in the dream, including men, words and books.
-The tool is currently 60-70% accurate, but could be improved with more data.
-Scientists are keen to explore how effective this tool could get and whether it could be applied to more complex imaging or decoding our intentions.
+The tool initiaaly was 60-70% accurate, but could be improved with more data.

 Strange sleep behaviours

 New research has correlated sleepwalking and other movement during sleep (REM sleep behaviour disorder) with an increased risk of developing dementia with Lewy bodies (proteins in the brain) – the type of dementia seen in Parkinson’s and Alzheimer’s.
-The correlation is stronger in men than in women, and scientists can’t yet say why it appears to be there.
-Currently, researchers are proposing a common underlying cause.
+The correlation is stronger in men than in women, and scientists can’t yet say why.

 In sleepwalking, the body is active but the mind is asleep, but the opposite is also possible, and is known as sleep paralysis.
 Few have heard of it, but sleep paralysis is actually a common experience, affecting 40% of people at some point in their lives!
 When we sleep, we go through different phases.
 In one of these, REM sleep, we experience dreams, our eyes move around rapidly, and the rest of our muscles become paralysed.
 Sleep paralysis is thought to occur when something goes wrong with this process, and the ‘mind’ wakes up while the body is still asleep and paralysed.